ucberkeley/brc-experiments/aws-iam/README.md

 # Instructions
 **WARNING:** Do **NOT** run this code on a production system!

-The first time, simply run:
+The first time, simply run the following on an Ubuntu (BCE) system:

+    sudo apt-get install -y python-boto
     ./provision.py

 And then check your [AWS console IAM